Feedback About wiseGEEK Login

 Duplicating CDs for personal use is inexpensive and convenient, making it the better choice for low-run needs.
 CD burners and popular software both do an admirable job of duplicating audio tracks or data files to CD-R (recordable) or CD-RW (read/write) disks.

 The main expense of replication is in setup fees, leading to the common practice of requiring a minimum run of at least a few hundred copies, though some companies will fill smaller runs for a premium.
-Artwork and other considerations will also affect price.
+Artwork and other considerations will also affect the price.

-In personal duplication there are no costs aside from the raw materials of a computer system, CD burner, duplication software, and blank media.
+In personal duplication, there are no costs aside from the raw materials of a computer system, CD burner, duplication software, and blank media.

 anon234822